 You can choose a broad mixture of optional modules, but if your interest is in a specific area, you can choose a themed route.
 If you’re interested in learning more about marketing, live news production, or how our digital culture plays a part in children’s development, themed routes in education, journalism or marketing are available.

 We pride ourselves on offering a wide range of topics for you to choose from.
 Although the options available may change from time to time, our expertise is wide-ranging, so you can be sure there will be modules available to suit your interests.

 As we are one of the top departments in the country our entry requirements reflect the strong competition for places.
-There are two routes of entry into the Department; conventional entry through UCAS applications, and the mature student entry.

 For the latest information on tuition fees for undergraduate study please visit the University’s undergraduate finance webpages, where you will find lots of information about the financial support available to you through the University and guidance on how to apply for government funding if you are a UK applicant.